 Typical Freezing and Thawing Unit Applications

-Freezing and thawing units are used in applications including but not limited to:
+Freezing and thawing units are used in a range of medical/pharma applications including:

 Pharmaceuticals and biopharma

 Food production and gastronomy